Chir0student/AppAddict-Rasticrac/README.md

 *This project is on hold as of 18.10.2013.*
 *We are currently working on Brake*
+*DblD will fiddle around some more with this :P*

-Rasticrac with MEGA.co.nz or Box.net upload and AppAddict submission!
+Rasticrac with filehost upload and AppAddict submission!

 Created by tjglass and DblD